How to Transfer Schools With Student LoansMay 23, 2022

 Update your FAFSA

 If you are interested in transferring student loans to another school, you should be aware that a direct transfer of funds is not possible.
 Instead, you will need to reapply for financial aid for your new program.
-In order to do this, you will need to update your Free Application for Federal Student Aid (FAFSA) with details about the school you will be attending as a transfer student.
+If you’ll be transferring at the beginning of a new academic year and need to fill out a new Free Application for Federal Student Aid (FAFSA), the 2022-2023 application is linked here.

 The FAFSA is available online, so it’s easy to complete it.
 You will need to provide your financial information when submitting this form, including details about your income, savings, and assets, as well as details about your parents’ earnings and accounts if you are a dependent student.